yetanalytics/project-persephone/README.md

 - Validating against StatementRefs (object and context StatementRefTemplates).
 These are arrays of StatementTemplate IRIs, which  point to _more_ Statement Templates that we need to validate against in a  recursive manner.
 These additional Statements are referenced by  StatementRefs in the original Statement.
 This can potentially require querying this and other Profiles; thus, that aspect of validation is, for now, unimplemented.

-The compilation function `compile-profiles->validators` takes a collection of Profiles and returns a collection of maps of the following:
+The compilation functions `compile-templates->validators` and `compile-profiles->validators` return a collection of maps of the following:

 - `:id` - The Statement Template ID.
 - `:predicate-fn` - A function that takes a Statement and returns `true` if that Statement is valid against it, `false` otherwise.
 - `:validator-fn` - A function that takes a Statement and returns `nil` if that Statement is valid against it, a map of error data otherwise.

-`compile-profiles->validators` takes the following keyword args:
+`compile-templates->validators` takes the following keyword args:

 - `:statement-ref-fns` - A map used for Statement Ref validation; if `nil`, then Statement Ref validation is ignored.
 See the [Statement Ref Templates](#statement-ref-templates) section for more details.
-- `:validate-profile?` - Validates the profiles against the xAPI Profile spec and checks for Profile and Template ID clashes.
+- `:validate-templates?` - Validates the Templates against the xAPI Profile spec and checks for ID clashes.
 Default `true`.
-- `:selected-profiles` - Which Profiles in the collection should be compiled.
 - `:selected-templates` - Which Statement Templates in the Profiles should be compiled.
 Useful for selecting only one Template to match against.

+`compile-profiles->validators` is similar, except that it takes Profiles instead of Templates, has `:validate-profiles?` instead of `:validate-templates?`, and has an additional `:selected-profiles` argument.

 The `validate-statement` function take the keyword argument `:fn-type`, which can be set to the following: